jameshegarty/rigel/README.md

 ### FileModule (Verilog simulator only) ###
     systolic.module.file( filename : String, type :Type, CE : bool )

-The file module allows you to read a file on disk in the Verilog simulator (only). `type` is the type of data to read each cycle.
+The file module allows you to read or write a file on disk in the Verilog simulator (only). `type` is the type of data to read each cycle.

 The returned file module `F` has three dataflows on it:
 * `F:read() : type` read one value